 With this money, the governments must – immediately increase the capacity and number of shelter homes

 Money from the PMGKK must be immediately allocated to increase the capacity and number of shelter homes that we have in India for the homeless.
-Plus, at least for next one month, until December 31, the government and state agencies must use money from this PMGKK to run temporary community kitchens, food-patrols late at night and early mornings to give food packets to those found sleeping on the roadsides, and in such forms of homelessness.
+Plus, at least for next month, until December 31, the government and state agencies must use money from this PMGKK to run temporary community kitchens, food-patrols late at night and early mornings to give food packets to those found sleeping on the roadsides, and in such forms of homelessness.
 Or, maybe even sell food-packets to the homeless in exchange for old currency during these patrol rounds.
 This will ensure that the homeless who are already battered in life, get at least some food if they are unable to buy anything with any old currency that they may have, over the next one month.

 With this money, the government must – immediately increase the capacity and number of Anti-Human Trafficking Police Units

-Secondly, talking about souls that are trapped in modern slavery, and lead lives of imprisonment at hands of human traffickers and owners of bonded labor.
+Secondly, talking about souls that are trapped in modern slavery, and lead lives of imprisonment at the hands of human traffickers and owners of bonded labor.
 It is the stated policy of the government of India that each of the 650 districts of India must have an Anti-Human Trafficking Police Unit (AHTPU).
-However, what we have today are only 215 such units, according to latest reports.
+However, what we have today are only 215 such units, according to the latest reports.